ObaidaHY/Briefing-Buzz/README.md

 # Briefing Buzz

 Welcome to Briefing Buzz!
-This app was created using Expo, a free and open-source platform for building React Native apps.
+This app was created using Expo, a free and open-source platform for building React Native apps.<br />
+It utilizes a server built with Flask for backend functionality, offering the latest news articles and providing article summarization to save you time and enhance your reading experience.

 <br />